Configuring connection validation queries for AWS RDS Proxy

 Validating Configuration & Running Live Tests

-Execute live routing tests to confirm validation execution.
+Execute live routing tests to confirm connection establishment.
 Use IAM auth tokens to simulate production traffic patterns.

 Monitor query execution latency.
-Validation overhead must remain under 50ms.
-Higher latency indicates backend resource contention or network path degradation.
+If validation overhead exceeds 50ms, investigate backend resource contention or network path degradation.

 Tuning Validation Intervals & Timeout Alignment